Frequently Asked Questions

 How can I register for the APMLE Part I, APMLE Part II (Written) or APMLE Part III?

 You may register online by Creating Your Online Account at www.prometric.com/nbpme and select either Part I, Part II or Part III to Create Your Account.
 Complete all the required fields and once you receive your Account Activation email you can then view your dashboard and Click on “APPLY” next to the exam name under “Applications.”
 Complete the application and submit.
 Once approved, you will be notified by email to schedule and pay for your exam.
 For further details and instructions, please see the APMLE Candidate Bulletin.

 Note: If you are accessing the online system for the first time, click Create a new Account to set up your user ID and password.
 Please note that your user ID will be your email address.

 If you previously registered using the online process, please log in using your original user name and password.
 You will not need to create a new account.

 How can I send a copy of my Part I, II, and/or Part III examination scores to a state board, federal agency, hospital, or institution?

-Part I, Part II, Part II CSPE, and III scores can be transferred to another state board, a federal agency, etc. by online ordering with payment by credit card at the Federation of Podiatric Medical Boards (FPMB) website.
+Part I, Part II, Part II CSPE, and Part III scores can be transferred to another state board, a federal agency, etc. by online ordering with payment by credit card at the Federation of Podiatric Medical Boards (FPMB) website.
 Reports cannot be sent to individuals.

 If you have any questions, you may contact FPMB at the following address and phone number: